lmns-solutions/arduino-interactive-lessons/esp32/led-blink.md

 Seating the Huzzah32 into the breadboard might take some effort.
 Please take care not to bend pins when placing and removing the board.
 Given that the Huzzah32 takes up so much room, you might consider using the full-sized breadboard rather than the half-sized.

-Note, we're still using a 220Ω resistor just like the original [Blink lesson](../arduino/led-blink.md).
+Note, we're still using a 220Ω resistor just like the original {% include tlink.html id='arduino-led-blink' text='Blink lesson' %}.
 But now we're using a 3.3V board rather than 5V (like the Uno or Leonardo), so we'll be supplying less current with the same resistor value.
 To obtain the predicted current in our circuit, assume a ~2V forward voltage ($$V_f$$) for a red LED.
 Thus,

 $$I=V/R \\
 I = \frac{V_{cc} - V_f}{R} \\